 The odd slip up here or there may not be the end of the world – for example, forgetting to take your pill once every few months, then taking it a few hours later – but women who aren’t feeling this method sometimes miss up to four pills per month.
 If this sounds like you, there’s a huge risk of unplanned pregnancy and you should definitely consider an alternative.

 Spotting – also known as breakthrough bleeding – is when you notice that you’re bleeding in between periods.
 Some methods of contraception will cause this at first, but it should go away.
 If yours hasn’t, it’s nothing to worry about, but it’s likely pretty annoying.
 You may need to change the type of pill you’re on or change the method you’re using to one that suits your body better.
 Chat to your doctor or clinic ASAP.

 3.You literally can’t see straight

-If you’ve started experiencing migraines accompanied by vision changes since you started taking the pill, speak to your doctor right away.
+If you’ve started experiencing migraines accompanied by vision changes since you started taking the contraceptive pill, speak to your doctor right away.
 Studies have found that women who take birth control pills and get migraines (especially when accompanied by ‘aura’, or changes to their vision) are at greater risk of strokes and blood clots.
 A non-hormonal contraceptive, like the IUD or condoms, may be safer for you.